 Wine Bar, Tapas, $$$

 Shampers is an independent restaurant and bar that has been under the same ownership for over 25 years.
-The majority of its 200-strong wine menu are made by small growers, most of whom follow the rules of organic and/or biodynamic practices and 40 of these wines can be enjoyed by the glass.
-The menu features plenty of daily specials, many of which are similar to a tapas style, and can be enjoyed in the chill bar area upstairs to be paired with your wine.
-Rumour has it that it offers one of Soho’s best cheese plates, which pairs excellently with a glass of the house port.
+The majority of the menu’s 200-strong wines are made by small growers, most of whom follow the rules of organic and/or biodynamic practices.
+Usually around 40 of these wines can be enjoyed by the glass.
+The menu features plenty of daily specials, many of which are similar to a tapas style, and can be enjoyed in the chilled-out bar area upstairs to be paired with your wine.
+Snack on the cheese plate, which goes well with a glass of the house port.

 Bar, Pub, British, $$$